IbzanHyena/blog.ibzan.co.uk/articles/2026-05-02-why-i-love-j.md

 Compared to other programming languages, J uses some different terms to refer to its constituent parts.
 Briefly:

-- an _noun_ is data of some kind, like a number of a string, organised in an array;
+- a _noun_ is data of some kind, like a number of a string, organised in an array;
 - a _verb_ is a essentially a (non-higher-order) function—they act on and return nouns;
 - a _modifier_ is a higher-order function—they act on and return verbs;
 - and a _primitive_ or _operator_ is one of the built-in symbolic verbs or modifiers.